A step-by-step guide to building an online shop

 Starting an online shop may seem daunting and take you way out of your comfort zone at first, but once you start looking at your options and begin building it, you’ll be amazed at how quickly you become an expert.

 You may find you need to learn a few new skills like social media, SEO, copywriting and keeping organised, and will want support and a sounding board.
-But there are plenty of resources out there to help, including Talented Ladies Club’s Kickstart, which helps with areas where your skills are not as strong as you need them to be, for just £25 a month.
+But there are plenty of resources out there to help, including Talented Ladies Club’s Kickstart, which helps with areas where your skills are not as strong as you need them to be.

 Nerissa Buckell owns and runs online gifts, homewares and accessories website Crimson Tiger.